nativefier/nativefier/API.md

 --enable-es3-apis
 ```

-Passes the enable-es3-apis flag to the Chrome engine, to force the activation of WebGl 2.0.
+*[New in 7.4.1]* Passes the enable-es3-apis flag to the Chrome engine, to force the activation of WebGl 2.0.

 #### [ignore-gpu-blacklist]